 So let’s get started.
 Your first little bit of pretty is the elegant wedding of Kaveto and Roxanne.
 These two doctors live in Namibia, but decided to tie the knot in The Mother City.
 They had a intimate and stylish reception at The Twelve Apostles.
 Roxanne was such a radiant bride.
 Absolutely beautiful!
 And we can’t get enough of that simple but beautiful yellow tulip bouquet.Yolandé Marx was behind the lens.

 We are both medical doctors and we met during our medical internship at the hospital.
 I only really started noticing him when we were working in theatre simultaneously and he would always make a point of chatting to me.
 I couldn’t resist his charming ways and after one date we were inseparable!
 There was no over-the-top proposal, it was really a decision that we made together to get married.

 What were the highlights of your wedding day?

-Walking down the aisle with my Dad by my side and seeing my future husband smiling from ear to ear waiting for me!
-We had a very small and intimate reception which made for a great party where everyone could let down their hair.
+Walking down the aisle with my dad by my side and seeing my future husband smiling from ear to ear waiting for me!
+We had a very small and intimate reception, which made for a great party where everyone could let their hair down.

 Any advice for brides-to-be?

 Be organised.
-Try to plan ahead of time to avoid last minute stress.
+Try to plan ahead of time to avoid last-minute stress.
 Make sure you have a wedding co-ordinator.
 It’s the only way that you can be relaxed on the day and actually enjoy the wedding along with your guests.
 Delegate.
-Ask for help from your bridesmaids and family; trust me you will need it.
+Ask for help from your bridesmaids and family; trust me, you will nee

 Where did you get most of your ideas and inspiration from?